Diobsud Buttes

 Diobsud Buttes are summits near the western edge of the North Cascades, in Skagit County of Washington state.
-It's located north of Marblemount, Washington, and Helen Buttes, along the shared boundary of North Cascades National Park and the Noisy-Diobsud Wilderness.
-The nearest higher peak is Logger Butte, 0.85 mi to the north.
+Diobsud Buttes are located north of Marblemount, Washington, and Helen Buttes, along the shared boundary of North Cascades National Park and the Noisy-Diobsud Wilderness.
+The nearest higher neighbor is Logger Butte, 0.85 mi to the north.
 Precipitation runoff from Diobsud Buttes drains into tributaries of the Skagit River.